Cefixime Dispersible Tablet 100 mg

 Severe cutaneous adverse reactions

-Severe cutaneous adverse reactions (SCARS) including toxic epidermal necrolysis (TEN), Stevens-Johnson syndrome (SJS) drug rash with eosinophilia and systemic symptoms (DRESS), and acute generalised exanthematous pustulosis (AGEP) have been reported in association with cefixime.
+Severe cutaneous adverse reactions (SCARS), including toxic epidermal necrolysis (TEN), Stevens-Johnson syndrome (SJS), drug rash with eosinophilia and systemic symptoms (DRESS), and acute generalized exanthematous pustulosis (AGEP), have been reported in association with cefixime.
 Patients should be informed about the signs and symptoms of serious skin manifestations and monitored closely.
 Treatment should be discontinued at the first appearance of skin rash, mucosal lesions, or any other sign of skin hypersensitivity.

 Ceficonex should be given with caution to patients who have shown hypersensitivity to other drugs.